-2014 HOMICIDE STATISTICS The manner of death classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
+2015 HOMICIDE STATISTICS The manner of death classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
 The Coroner's Office is not responsible for determining if a homicide was justified or not and classifies those deaths as "Homicides" in these statistics.

 In addition, a death is classified as a "Homicide" regardless of the length of time between an incident causing injuries that results in death which can be attributed to those injuries.
 South Carolina Code of Laws section 16-3-5 states "A person who causes bodily injury which results in the death of the victim is not criminally responsible for the victim's death and must not be prosecuted for a homicide offense if at least three years intervene between the injury and the death of the victim."
 This three year window does not apply to the classification of manner of death as long as the death can be attributed to the injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
 Vehicular incidents, such as those which occur in circumstances of reckless driving or driving under the influence, are NOT included in this category but are counted in the traffic collision statistics.
-In 2014, there were 47 deaths classified with a manner of "Homicide" in Charleston County.
-Thirty-seven were caused by firearm.
-Of the ten remaining deaths, five were caused by stabbing; one was due to strangulation and four were due to assault which included blunt force trauma.
+In 2015, there were 54 deaths classified with a manner of "Homicide" in Charleston County.
+Forty-seven (47) were caused by firearm wounds.
+Of the seven remaining deaths, three (3) were caused by stabbing; two (2) were due to blunt force trauma, one (1) was due to multiple machete wounds and one (1) was due to prematurity.

-A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 40.
+A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 42.

-2014 Suicide Information Suicide is death caused by intentional, self-inflicted injuries.
-In Charleston County during 2014, there were 57 deaths by suicide.
-The most prevalent method of suicide in 2014 was via firearm with 24.
-There were sixteen hangings, seven overdoses, five jumped from a bridge and five other causes.
+2015 Suicide Information Suicide is death caused by intentional, self-inflicted injuries.
+In Charleston County during 2015 there were 55 deaths by suicide.
+The most prevalent method of suicide in 2015 was via firearm with 25.
+There were twelve (12) hangings, seven (7) overdoses, six (6) bridge jumpers (5 from Ravenel Bridge and 1 from the Westmoreland) and five (5) other causes that include asphyxia, carbon monoxide poisoning, cutting (2) and jumping from a building.

-A ten year review of the number of suicides in Charleston County shows an average of 48 per year.
+A review of the number of suicides in Charleston County shows an average of 48 per year over the last 10 years.

-ACCIDENT FATALITIES FOR 2014 Accidental deaths are those deaths that are other than Natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
-This category includes most motor vehicle accidents, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2014, one hundred seventy-eight deaths were certified as "Accident".
-There were 61 accidental overdoses, 51 traffic related deaths, 38 deaths resulting from falls (34 from standing or walking and 4 falls from a height) and 14 accidental drowning deaths, 3 deaths of infants upon co-sleeping/layover/unsafe sleeping environment and 11 other causes.
+ACCIDENT FATALITIES FOR 2015 Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
+This category includes most motor vehicle accidents, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2015, there were 218 deaths certified as "Accident".
+The causes include 79 overdoses; 68 traffic collisions; 51 falls (45 from standing or walking and 6 falls from a height/staircase).
+Other causes include five drowning deaths, 3 choked on food or object, 2 house fire deaths and 2 positional asphyxia deaths, infant co-sleeping/layover with adult, explosion, boat accident, tractor accident, heat exhaustion, lightning strike, surgical accident and blunt trauma.